leto/writing/blog_posts/tpf/TPF_grant_update_7.md

 I originally thought my grant would take about 3 months, but it ended up taking about 9 or ten.
 QED.

-Finally, I would like to thank my grant manager Makamoto XXXX for providing lots of feedback, support and encouragement, as well as everyone else at the The Perl Foundation for funding this grant.
+Finally, I would like to thank my grant manager Makoto Nozaki for providing lots of feedback, support and encouragement, as well as everyone else at the The Perl Foundation for funding this grant.